frePPLe/frepple/doc/installation-guide/linux-binaries.rst

    Try the following as a mini-test of the installation:

    #.
-Open the screen “input/demand” to see demand inputs.
+Open the screen "input/demand" to see demand inputs.

    #.
-Open the screen “admin/execute” and generate a plan.
+Open the screen "admin/execute" and generate a plan.

    #.
-Use the same “admin/execute” screen to copy the default data in a new scenario.
+Use the same "admin/execute" screen to copy the default data in a new scenario.

    #.
-Open the screen “output/resource report” to see the planned load on the resources.
+Open the screen "output/resource report" to see the planned load on the resources.

-   If these steps all give the expected results, you’re up and running!
+   If these steps all give the expected results, you're up and running!

 .. tip::
    For security reasons it is recommended to change the password of the admin user.